kirankkai4-lab/AWS-GenAI-Developer-Notes-/README.md

 This repository contains comprehensive study notes and practical code examples for developers.
 The focus is on **Generative AI using AWS services** including Amazon Bedrock, SageMaker, and specialized AI services.

-**Target Audience**: Developers and IT professionals transitioning into AI/ML roles
+**Target Audience**: Developers and IT professionals transitioning into Generative AI roles

 **Key Focus Areas**:
 - 🤖 Transformer Fundamentals, Understanding NLP, Generative AI fundamentals and applications